strues/react-universal-boiler/README.md

 - [React-Router 4](https://github.com/ReactTraining/react-router): configured with async data loading.
 - [React-Hot-Loader](https://github.com/gaearon/react-hot-loader): Build your React components with less full page reloads thanks to hot module replacement and React Hot Loader.
 - Code Splitting: Give your visitors the best experience possible by allowing their browsers to only download what's necessary.
-- [React-Universal-Component](https://github.com/faceyspacey/react-universal-component): The final answer to a React Universal Component: simultaneous SSR + Code Splitting
+- [React-Universal-Component](https://github.com/faceyspacey/react-universal-component): The final answer to a React Universal Component: simultaneous SSR + Code Splitting.
 - [Webpack Flush Chunks](https://github.com/faceyspacey/webpack-flush-chunks): flushes an array of rendered moduleIds or chunkNames.
+- [Styled-Components](https://github.com/styled-components/styled-components): Visual primitives for the component age.
+Use the best bits of ES6 and CSS to style your apps without stress.

 ### Demo